Jakads/Randosu/README.md

 - Auto-select .osu file to randomize using osu client (something like osu!StreamCompanion's Now Playing feature)
 - Calculate the end of sliders to prevent sliderends going out of bounds
   * Any help about this is greatly appreciated

+## PLEASE CONTACT ME IF YOU CAN HELP

+- Calculating the end of sliders (preventing out of bounds)
+- Fetching selected map of osu! process (i know zero of WinAPI)